gimli-org/pyGIMLi/doc/community/contribute.md

 python -c "import pygimli; pygimli.test()" # Make sure that everything works (also after adding new code)
 ```

-You will need to do the last step (`conda activate pgdev`) everytime you start a terminal or put it in your `.bashrc`. `(pgdev)` should appear before your terminal location.
+You will need to do the last step (`conda activate pgdev`) everytime you start a terminal or put it in your `.bashrc`.
+The prompt `(pgdev)` should appear before your terminal location.

 ### 3. Create a feature branch